nuxt-community/router-extras-module/README.md

 ## Features

 - Define custom paths for a page
-- Define multiple alias for single page
+- Define multiple aliases for a single page
 - Define multiple params regardless of pages directory structure

 ## Installation